 Whether you are filing a United Automobile insurance claim or personal injury lawsuit in Miami, Florida, an experienced attorney can help you get the maximum compensation for your case.
 Call us at 1-800 INJURED to get connected with a qualified personal injury lawyer today.

 1-800 INJURED is a medical and attorney referral service helping drivers in South Florida get connected with the professionals they need after a car accident.
-We work with a network of trusted attorneys dedicated to assisting clients to get the compensation they need to get back on their feet.
-Protect yourself against unfair insurance companies and call us at 1-800 INJURED to get started on your case today.
+We work with a network of established car accident attorneys dedicated to assisting clients to get the compensation they need to get back on their feet.
+Protect yourself against when dealing with insurance companies and call us at 1-800 INJURED to get started on your case today.